singampallimanohar/singampallimanohar/README.md

 # 👨‍💻 About Me

+💻 Passionate Full Stack Developer with a strong interest in building innovative web and mobile applications.
-Hello!
-I'm **Manohar Singampalli**, a motivated Diploma Computer Science Engineering student and Full Stack Web Developer from Andhra Pradesh, India.
+🎓 Diploma Computer Science Engineering student committed to continuous learning and technical excellence.

-I am passionate about designing and developing scalable web and mobile applications with clean, maintainable code and intuitive user experiences.

-My technical interests include Full Stack Development, Flutter, REST APIs, Backend Engineering, Database Management, and Artificial Intelligence.

-I believe in continuous learning and enjoy building real-world projects that strengthen my technical and problem-solving skills.

-Currently, I am looking for internship and entry-level software development opportunities where I can contribute to meaningful projects while expanding my expertise.
+🚀 Experienced in developing real-world projects using modern technologies and best practices.
+💼 Eager to contribute, learn, and grow through internship and entry-level Software Developer opportunities.

 ---